underlines/awesome-ml/llama.md

 | Windows 11 Native      | no          | yes       | yes*     | no                |
 | Ubuntu / Linux         | yes         | yes       | yes      | yes               |

+Also, GPTQ Triton only supports 4 bit.
+If you want to use 3bit models, you need to use GPTQ Cuda

 * manual installation

 # Windows 11 WSL2 Ubuntu / Native Ubuntu